LayerZero-Labs/devtools/examples/oft-solana/README.md

 solana airdrop 5 -u devnet
 ```

 We recommend that you request 5 devnet SOL, which should be sufficient for this walkthrough.
 For the example here, we will be using Solana Devnet.
-If you are hitting rate limits after, you can also use the [official Solana faucet](https://faucet.solana.com/).
+If you hit RPC rate limits after, you can also use the [official Solana faucet](https://faucet.solana.com/).

 ### Prepare `.env`